oxctl/canvas-api/README.md

     mvn -Prelease release:clean release:prepare

-then if that completes successfully a release bundle can be pushed to the staging area of the Sonatype OSS repository with:
+then if that completes successfully a release bundle can be pushed to the central repository with:

     mvn -Prelease release:perform

-We don't automatically close the staged artifacts so after checking that the files are ok you can login to the [repository](https://oss.sonatype.org/) and release it.
+This should upload the bundle and then wait for the central repository to process the upload.
+This currently takes about 15 minutes to complete.

 After releasing to maven central create a new release in GitHub and use the feature to automatically build the changelog of everything that's changed.